hazem3443/Basics-Wrapup/FreeRTOS/README.md

 - **DeadLock** may cause corruption to high priority access which cause high priority task to fail.

+### **Start Scheduling** function

+this funciton will start execution of threads with help of svc call but first we need to create an **idle thread** and add it to the ready list to let the scheduler always running we need to at least have one dummy thread running called idel thread which is always located in ready list.

+if all tasks get into waiting list which is not supposed to happen we will need to run the idel thread

+here also we need to fetch the highest priority thread and set it to the running thread

 ---

 ## **Mutex, Semaphore and MailBox**